Using Futures to Hedge Against Shifts in Commodity Prices

 Advantages of Futures

 Futures exchanges offer contracts on commodities.
-These contracts offer producers and consumers alike a mechanism, a futures contract, with which to hedge future production or consumption.
-Futures contracts trade for different time periods, therefore, producers and consumers can choose hedges that closely reflect their risks.
+These futures contracts provide producers and consumers alike a mechanism with which to hedge their positions in commodities.
+Futures contracts trade for different time periods, allowing producers and consumers to choose hedges that closely reflect their risks.
 Additionally, futures contracts are liquid instruments, meaning there's a lot of trading activity in them and they're generally easy to buy and sell.

 Aside from producers and consumers, speculators, traders, investors, and other market participants utilize these markets.
-The exchange requires those who hold long and short positions to post margin, which is a performance bond.
+The exchange requires those who hold long and short positions to post margin, which is a performance bond to cover potential losses.

 Producers and consumers often receive special treatment on commodity exchanges.
-As hedgers, their margin rates are often lower than other market participants.
-When a producer or consumer uses a futures exchange to hedge a future physical sale or purchase of a commodity they exchange price risk for basis risk.
+As hedgers, their margin rates are often lower than other market participants, who are trying to make money on trading, not protect against losses.

-A consumer who is naturally short commodity hedges by buying futures contracts.
-The purchase of futures contracts amounts to a substitute purchase for the consumer.
-A producer is a short hedger while a consumer is a long hedger.
+A consumer who is naturally short a commodity hedges by buying futures contracts.
+The purchase of futures contracts amounts to a substitute purchase for the consumer, who is acting as a long hedger.